Skip to main content

 The options to complete the course will be explained at the beginning of the course

-An optional exam will take place on the last lesson
+Exam will take place on the last lesson

 Student workload